-The Office of Equity oversees the University's response to reports of discrimination and harassment, including sexual misconduct, as described below.
+The Office of Equity oversees the University's response to reports of discrimination and harassment, including sexual misconduct.
 Northwestern may investigate any reported violations of this policy that occur in the context of a University program or activity or that otherwise affect the University's working or learning environments, regardless of whether the reported conduct occurred on or off campus.
-Reports of violations of other University policies will be referred to the appropriate office.